Android-PowerUser/Test/README.md

 If you in your Google account identified as under 18, you need an adult account because Google is (unreasonably) denying you the API key.

+Android 12 doesn't work because of file permission problems with the screenshots path.
+Participate in the Project (branch better_text).

 ##### Help with development